mLaSDI: Multi-stage latent space dynamics identification: Numerical examples

+In Figure \ref{fig:2dfocs_mesh} we display our mesh, which was generated using GMSH \cite{GMSH} and has 2,934 spatial nodes.
+We solve the incompressible Navier--Stokes equations using PyMFEM's Navier solver \cite{Anderson2021} with first-order elements and timestep $\Delta t = 0.001$ on a once-refined mesh (11{,}492 nodes), then downsample the solution back to the original mesh.
+Each simulation is run for 10 time units to establish vortex shedding, followed by 1 additional time unit from which we extract 101 snapshots (every 10th timestep).
+This yields state vectors $\vc u (t; \nu) \in \R^{2934}$ for $\nu \in \{0.00032, 0.00043, 0.00054\}$.
+We train mLaSDI and GPLaSDI on the velocity magnitude of snapshots generated for $\nu \in \{0.00032, 0.00054\}$ and predict for $\nu = 0.00043$

-We consider 2D unsteady wake flow, where our input parameter is the Reynolds number.
-We train on the velocity magnitude data for $\mathrm{Re} =(1851.85, 3125.00)$, and try to predict evolution of velocity magnitude for $\mathrm{Re} = 2323.58$.
-Similar to the previous example, we train two stages of mLaSDI for 1000 iterations each.
+Autoencoders for unsteady wake flow were trained on CPU using a 2021 MacBook Pro with Apple M1 Max Chip and 32 GB of memory.
+Table~\ref{tab:combined} contains architectures for the training of GPLaSDI and mLaSDI.
+Similar to the previous example, we train two stages of mLaSDI for 2,500 iterations each.
 For comparison, we also train one stage of GPLaSDI for 10,000 iterations.
-Our autoencoders for both methods have the same architecture, consisting of 1 hidden layer with architecture 2934-100-5.
+Our autoencoders for both methods have the same architecture, consisting of 1 hidden layer with architecture 2934-50-5.

-For the training data, both GPLaSDI and the first stage of mLaSDI quickly stagnate in their learning.
-We refer to Figure~\ref{fig:mlasdi_examples}(b), which demonstrates how the first stage of mLaSDI only learns the background velocity field for training data corresponding to $\mathrm{Re} = 3125.00$.
-Introducing a second stage allows the new autoencoder to capture the vortex shedding, achieving relative errors below 6\% on both training data and our predictive case, as shown in Figure \ref{fig:2dfocs_err}.
-GPLaSDI exhibits similar performance as the first stage of mLaSDI, and is unable to capture more than the background field (not shown here).
-For this reason, GPLaSDI relative errors are greater than 10\% in all cases.